 Interviews with technical, construction, and building management personnel within the UNJANI campus indicate that disaster risk reduction has been considered through building structural design, material selection, and building maintenance concepts.
 The glass used in each building at UNJANI can reflect light and absorb heat by up to 40% and block 60% of incoming light, thus helping to maintain indoor temperature stability.
 Furthermore, the glass structure reduces the total building load, thus supporting the building's resistance to vibrations.
 According to researchers, this adds value to comfort and energy efficiency, while also reducing the risk of disruption due to extreme temperatures.
 These findings indicate that material design aspects have contributed to risk mitigation, particularly related to climate change and shocks.

 Furthermore, the informant explained that the entire building was designed with strong structural bonds and the use of cylinders as vibration dampers.
-This is a significant finding considering UNJANI's geographical location in the Lembang Fault fault zone, an area with high potential for seismic activity.
-However, the use of renewable energy sources such as solar panels has not been optimized due to technical and aesthetic considerations.
+This is a significant finding considering UNJANI's geographical location in the Lembang Fault zone, an area with high potential for seismic activity.
+However, the use of renewable energy sources such as solar panels has not been optimised due to technical and aesthetic considerations.

 Solar panels are considered unsafe for installation on glass facades and are more appropriately placed on building roofs.
-This interview also revealed the technical reasons why solar panels (solasel) have not yet been implemented on UNJANI building facades.
+This interview also revealed the technical reasons why solar panels (solasel) have not yet been implemented on the UNJANI building facades.
 According to informants, from a technical standpoint, solar panels are indeed safer and more effective when installed on roofs, rather than glass walls.
 However, heat absorption by glass will require the use of alternative energy to reduce the cooling load (AC).
 In the context of increasingly intense climate change, campuses should not only be safe from disasters but also ecologically resilient.
 This condition indicates limitations in the integration of green technology in specially designed buildings.

 Disaster preparedness within buildings was one of the areas examined in this study.
 Researchers identified that evacuation route markers are already available as a minimum standard in campus buildings.
 However, the existence of assembly points remains unclear.
 Within the Disaster Risk Reduction framework, the misalignment between evacuation routes and assembly points constitutes a significant gap, as these two elements are integral to the evacuation process.
 Informants stated that installing evacuation route markers is the minimum standard that is already available.
 However, the determination of assembly points still depends on the building management's policy and is not yet evenly distributed.

 This is an important consideration in risk mapping, given that the existence of clear assembly points is a vital element for safety during mass evacuations.
 The provision of assembly points, which still depends on the respective building management, implies the absence of campus standards for evacuation management.
 This could potentially cause confusion during a disaster, especially when evacuations require rapid and massive action.
 Researchers believe that the Unjani campus evacuation operational standards still require updating to be more integrated and clearly documented.
 Researchers also observed that this technical information has not been widely communicated to building users.
 As a result, risk perceptions may differ between technicians and students or lecturers.
-The lack of socialization can reduce the level of trust of building users (lecturers, educational staff, and students) in building safety.
+The lack of socialisation can reduce the level of trust of building users (lecturers, educational staff, and students) in building safety.
 However, user understanding is a crucial element in non-structural risk management.